Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Production Channels of Dark Sector

 Our following study has been conducted by treating the electric and dipole moments individually.
 Eqn.\eqref{vxx} has been used to input the branching ratio of the vector mesons.
 We can apply the differential branching ratios \cite{Flare} of pseudoscalar mesons to simulate the 3-body decays into $\gamma \chi \bar{\chi}$.

+where, $q$ is the squared invariant mass of the $\chi\bar\chi$ pair, $M$ is the mass of the decaying pseudoscalar meson, $\theta$ is the angle between the direction of $p_\chi$ in $\chi\bar\chi$-pair rest frame and $p_\chi+p_{\bar\chi}$ in the rest frame of the meson.
 In the analysis that follows, we have fixed our coupling to 1 GeV$^{-1}$.
 The $\chi\bar{\chi}$ pair production cross-section from decays of mesons has been obtained through a p-p collision at 14 TeV for unit coupling and shown in Fig.\eqref{mes_cs}.

 In our analysis, we have considered the unflavored mesons available in \texttt{FORESEE}.
 In the cross-sections computed above, we have treated magnetic and electric dipole moments separately.
 MDM and EDM cross-sections behave similarly in low mass limit and start differing near threshold masses.
 A similar model-independent analysis has been conducted in Appendix \ref{app_modind} for similar decay channels.
-As expected, the cross-sections approach zero when $m_\chi$ equals half the mass of the decaying meson.
+As expected, the cross-sections of production of $\chi\bar\chi$ pairs from meson decays approach zero when $m_\chi$ equals half the mass of the decaying meson.
 The ratio of combined incident $\chi$ and $\bar\chi$ in the region spanned by $\eta$ and $\phi$ cuts for SND@LHC to the area within 7.2 < $\eta$ < 8.4 is 0.176.
+The $\chi e$ scattering events, which has been used to analyze the sensitivity of the SND@LHC to the dipole model, can be calculated as following as a function of energy $E$ of the incoming flux of FIPs:

+where $\sigma_{prod}$ are production cross-section from meson decays and Drell-Yan process, $\sigma_{scatt}$ is the relativistic scattering cross-section at the target of the detector, $\mathcal{L}$ is the integrated luminosity, $Z$ is the atomic number of the target material, which is tungsten for SND@LHC, $l_{det}$ is the length of the target material available for scattering.
 A momentum spectrum has been obtained for dark states after having defined the dynamics of our model in Fig.\eqref{LLP_spec}.
 In direct detection experiments, the dark state spectrum is significant in determining the recoil energy spectrum at the target of the detector.
 The DM spectra can help distinguish different models, which might be searched for at the facility.
 In addition, the spectra can help us optimize the structure of the detectors that would be used to probe these models.